 • PRIVATE OWNER DEVELOPMENT APPLICATION (PODA):

-Completed and signed Private Owner Development Application (PODA) with supporting documents, including: (1) PathStone Authorization for Credit Check, (2) detailed breakdown of renovation plan with preliminary budget in a line-item-style contractor estimate on contractor letterhead, (3) completed Scope of Work Form (if completing work themselves), (4) explanation of any municipal, code or other obligations on properties owned in the City of Newburgh.
+Completed and signed Private Owner Development Application (PODA) with supporting documents, including: (1) PathStone Authorization for Credit Check, (2) detailed breakdown of renovation plan with preliminary budget in a line-item-style contractor estimate on contractor letterhead (if using a contractor), (3) completed Scope of Work Form (if completing work themselves), (4) explanation of any municipal, code or other obligations on properties owned in the City of Newburgh.

 Also, note the following with regards to purchasing a City-owned property.